 The ecclesial jurisdiction of San Luigi has existed alongside its political counterpart, in full communion with the Roman Catholic Church from 1883 until 1899 and 1925 to 1929, and otherwise autonomously as an Old (Roman) Catholic church in its own right.
 Throughout its latter history it has served as a demonstration of the unity of faith that is held between Old Catholics and the Eastern Orthodox churches.

 In response to this situation, the successor of Prince-Abbot Joseph III, Prince-Abbot Edmond I, formed an alliance with Patriarch Anthony Aneed (1879-1970) (pictured right).
-Aneed was a bishop of the uniate Melkite Greek Catholic Church who in 1945, convinced that the Melkite expatriate community must break from Rome’s influence, established the Byzantine Universal (Catholic) and Orthodox Church of the Americas.
+Aneed was a bishop of the uniate Melkite Greek Catholic Church who, on 10 September 1944, convinced that the Melkite expatriate community must break from Rome’s influence, established the Byzantine Universal (Catholic) and Orthodox Church of the Americas.
 He has continued to be recognized by the Melkite Church to this day.
 In 1945, Patriarch Aneed joined with Archbishops Lowell Paul Wadle (q.v.) and Edgar Ramon Verostek (who would be a consecrator of Prince-Abbot Edmond II) to form the American Concordat Exarchate of America.